 As mentioned before, each correct answer corresponds to one point.
 Answers are deemed correct based on a number of factors.
 One of the most important of these includes correct spelling.
 Many students are marked down simply due to the incorrect spelling of a word.
 You should also avoid the use of abbreviations, as they are not always accepted as correct.

 Another factor to consider is whether or not students have followed instructions correctly.
 Different types of Reading Task questions require different types of answers.
-For example, many students incorrectly write out an entire option instead of just filling in the required letter.
+For example, for multiple-choice questions, many students incorrectly write out an entire option instead of just filling in the required letter.

 It is crucial to read the instructions of all reading test questions very carefully.
 Especially for those questions that have a word limit.
 For example, some questions require answers that are no more than three words.
 Meaning that your answer can be one word, two words or three words but not more than that.
 In this case, you would not only have to answer with three words.